|

 enable the tank commander to function from the turret with full

+protection from external threats such as anti-tank missiles.
 The engine pack is easily replaced.
 The tank is

 powered by the new General Dynamics GD833 1,500-horsepower direct